DominicKavalary/PingMaker4/README.md

 -- session.cookie_secure = 1
 -- session.sid_bits_per_character = 6
 ```

+## Using
+- Once the server reboots you can go to its ip address https://IP (or hostname "https://pingmaker.local" if your domains dns server is setup)
+- log in with default username admin with password admin

+### Requests
+- there is a requests tab where you can request the data of any targets you define in the targets tab
+- each record is only stored for a week by default

+### Targets
+- there is a targets tab where you can add, modify, or remove targets from the database.
+- targets take about 5 minutes to populate and begin the process of tracking

+### Status
+- the status tab just shows the systemctl status command for the pingmaker script and the mongodb database, as well as any errors that have been caught in the pingmaker service

+### Users
+- there is a users tab in which you can add or modify users.
+It's recomended that you add a new admin account and remove the old default admin account

 # Things of note
 - Depending on the amount of targets, and how long you want to keep data for, you want you may need to increase: